Tomiwak/titanic-analysis/README.md

 ## 📈 Results and Insights
 - **Key Trends:** Higher survival rates for women and children, and lower rates for third-class passengers.
 - **Patterns:** Correlation between survival and passenger class, family size, and embarkation port.
-- **Insights:** First-class passengers and females had a significant survival advantage, while large families had lower chances.
+- **Insights:** First-class passengers and females had a significant survival advantage.

 ## 📝 Author
 - Akinwole Enoch